MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debugger-object-model-reference-time-travel-debugging.md

 ### TTD Events Type Methods

-**Contains(OtherString)** -Method which returns whether the string contains a given sub string.
+**Contains(OtherString)** - Method which returns whether the string contains a given sub string.

-**EndsWith(OtherString)** -Method which returns whether the string ends with a given string.
+**EndsWith(OtherString)** - Method which returns whether the string ends with a given string.

-**IndexOf(OtherString)** -Method which returns the index of the first occurrence of a substring in the given string.
+**IndexOf(OtherString)** - Method which returns the index of the first occurrence of a substring in the given string.
 If no such occurrence exists, -1 is returned.

 **LastIndexOf(OtherString)** -Method which returns the index of the last occurrence of a substring in the given string.
 If no such occurrence exists, -1 is returned.